elifesciences/tech-team/incidents/2020-10-23-search-timeouts.md

 ## Impact

-- New articles not appearing on the main site.
+- Search function was not working.
+- Listing on various sections of the site would fail to load, e.g specifc listing pages that weren't cached.
+- Various pages on the site would only partially load, e.g. article pages.

 Mean Time to Detect (MTTD): 1.5h
 Mean Time to Resolve (MTTR): 0.75h